For CISOs, security leaders, and compliance teams

 Incident Reporting Timeline

 NIS2 introduces strict incident reporting obligations under Article 23.
-Organizations must report significant incidents in three stages.
+Organizations must report significant incidents in four stages.

 Early Warning